Deliverability

 What is email authentication?

 Email authentication verifies sender identity using multiple methods to separate messages sent by real senders from forged ones.
 Taking ownership and authority of your email and server shows mailbox providers that you’re legit.
 And it makes it that much more difficult for spammers to impersonate you in the inbox.
+It’s like a virtual ID card for your domain, as Jonathan Torres explains in this video.

 Establishing brand legitimacy with email authentication isn’t the most glamorous part of sending email.
 It’s not as fancy as building templates or copywriting the overall email message, but without it, your emails are more likely to land in the spam folder.
 Better email deliverability starts all the way at the beginning with initial setup and authentication.